|

 1.00 - 6.00 Credits

 Supervised field experience with a legislative office, executive agency, political campaign organization, interest group, lobbying organization, legal office, or international organization.
-The purpose is to allow the student to apply academic knowledge to a work experience.
+The purpose is to allow the student to apply academic knowledge to work experience.
 Offered every semester.
 Prerequisites: junior status and permission of sponsoring instructor.
 A maximum of six credits in PLS 490 and no more than nine credits in PLS 399, PLS 499, and PLS 490 may be taken.
 Graded credit/no-credit.

 Prerequisite: